Pixote: Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 18 reviews, with an average rating of 8.8/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 18 reviews.

 Film critic Roger Ebert, who wrote for the Chicago Sun-Times, considered the film a classic, and wrote, "Pixote stands alone in Babenco's work, a rough, unblinking look at lives no human being should be required to lead.
 And the eyes of Fernando Ramos da Silva, his doomed young actor, regard us from the screen not in hurt, not in accusation, not in regret - but simply in acceptance of a desolate daily reality."

 Critic Pauline Kael was impressed by its raw, documentary-like quality, and a certain poetic realism.
 She wrote, "Babenco's imagery is realistic, but his point of view is shockingly lyrical.
 South American writers, such as Gabriel García Márquez, seem to be in perfect, poetic control of madness, and Babenco has some of this gift, too.
 South American artists have to have it, in order to express the texture of everyday insanity."

 The New York Times film critic, Vincent Canby, liked the neo-realist acting and direction of the drama, and wrote, "[Pixote], the third feature film by the Argentine-born Brazilian director Hector Babenco, is a finely made, uncompromisingly grim movie about the street boys of São Paulo, in particular about Pixote - which, according to the program, translates roughly as Peewee...The performances are almost too good to be true, but Mr. Da Silva and Miss Pera are splendid.
 Pixote is not for the weak of stomach.
 A lot of the details are tough to take, but it is neither exploitative nor pretentious.
 Mr. Babenco shows us rock-bottom, and because he is an artist, he makes us believe it as well all of the possibilities that have been lost."

-Filmmakers Spike Lee, Mira Nair, Harmony Korine, Martin Scorsese, and the Safdie brothers have cited it as being among their favorite films.
+Filmmakers Spike Lee, Mira Nair, Harmony Korine, Martin Scorsese, and the Safdie brothers have cited it as being among their favorite films or as an influence on their work.

+Restoration and physical media release

+The film was restored and released on Blu-ray by Criterion in the United States as part of Martin Scorsese’s World Cinema Project No. 3 in 2020.

+In August 2021, Versátil Home Vídeo launched a pre-order campaign in Brazil, in partnership with Europa Filmes and HB Filmes, for an edition featuring the new restoration.
+Released as part of the Babenco Essentials – Limited Edition box set, it was limited to 1,000 copies and packaged with two other films by the director, both also restored in high definition: Kiss of the Spider Woman and King of the Night.
+The same year, the film was also included in the Hector Babenco Collection – Limited Edition DVD box set, alongside seven other films by Babenco.